-The shifting landscape of the global COVID-19 pandemic in early 2020 brought unprecedented uncertainty and disruption to educators worldwide, particularly field educators (e.g. Arthurs, 2021; Phillips et al., 2021; Walker, 2021).
-To promote safety and minimize virus spread, many national agencies, local governments, and universities changed rules and guidelines on a near-weekly basis, often implementing drastic procedural changes with little notice.
-Against this backdrop a hundred-plus intensive capstone field geology courses-educational experiences (i.e. "summer field" courses in the United States) hosted by universities around the world that were scheduled to run over the summer were forced to make a hard choice: Do we proceed?
-Some instructors held out hope of running their course (i.e. "module" in the European use) only to have their camping permits denied at the last minute or shifting regulations cancel their field course altogether.
-Although a very small minority did actually run in-person courses with clearances and modifications to safely limit COVID-19 exposure (e.g. Rotzien et al., 2021), most instructors shifted to offering alternative courses in a remote or virtual format that would attempt to instill some of the field skills considered essential by employers and graduate advisors.
+The shifting landscape of the global COVID-19 pandemic in early 2020 brought unprecedented uncertainty and disruption to educators worldwide, particularly field educators (e.g., Arthurs, 2021; Phillips et al., 2021; Walker, 2021).
+To promote safety and minimize virus spread, many national agencies, local governments, and universities changed the rules and guidelines on a near-weekly basis, often implementing drastic procedural changes with little notice.
+Against this backdrop 100-plus intensive capstone field geology educational experiences (i.e., summer field courses in the United States) hosted by universities around the world that were scheduled to run over the summer were forced to make a hard choice: do they proceed?
+Some instructors held out hope of running their course (i.e., a module in the European use), only to have their camping permits denied at the last minute or have shifting regulations cancel their field course altogether.
+Although a very small minority did actually run inperson courses with clearances and modifications to safely limit COVID-19 exposure (e.g., Rotzien et al., 2021), most instructors shifted to offering alternative courses in a remote or virtual format that would attempt to instill some of the field skills considered essential by employers and graduate advisors.

-Field geology educators across the globe began organizing and meeting virtually in March 2020 as a forum on "Designing Remote Field Experiences" to assess resources readily available for use in remote field geology courses, what could be adapted from instructors' courses, and what could be created new with enough lead time to be implemented by others.
+Field geology educators across the globe began organizing and meeting virtually in March 2020 as a forum on designing remote field experiences and to assess resources readily available for use in remote field geology courses, what could be adapted from instructors' courses, and what could be newly created with enough lead time to be implemented by others.
 Several working groups coordinated by affiliates of the National Association of Geoscience Teachers (NAGT) sprung up with sub-interests (learning objectives, building a community-based virtual field camp, virtual field trips, virtual worlds, virtual field geophysics, etc.).
 A clear challenge that repeatedly arose was how to virtually deliver the same depth of learning that in-person field experiences provide.

-For the preceding three years University of California- Riverside's summer field geology course, hosted in Owens Valley, California, had a short one-day module exercise where students were expected to use web-hosted lidar data to map geomorphic features such as debris fans, rockfalls, and glacial moraines in Yosemite Valley.
-This exercise was followed by a long day of driving over the Sierra Nevada to Yosemite Valley where students would participate in a multi-stop walk highlighting natural hazards including floods, rockfalls, and rock avalanches.
-In post-course surveys students cited the module Yosemite activity and visit as one of their favorite aspects of the course, and the students' assessment results (scores) instructor thought indicate the mapping products students-produced in this module were some of their best highest quality in the course.
-Out of this background familiarity and potential the possibility for a long lived moduleto create a long-lived teaching resource (i.e. with potential for broad international interest and usable with a site visit once in-person field instruction resumed), we developed a four-part Geology of Yosemite Valley educational activitymodule (https://serc.carleton.edu/NAGTWorkshops/online field/activities/237092.html; last accessed: 11 October 2021), advertised through the main NAGT working group, and made this module activity publicly available in May 2020 through the Science Education Resources Center (SERC) website hosted by Carleton College (Figure 1).
-This paper is intended to provide an overview of the learning philosophies and technologies employed, with the hope that it promotes the creation of high quality virtual field trips (VFTs) appropriate for the general public, and highlights how VFTs can lead into advanced-level mapping and geologically-reasoned decisionmaking exercises suitable for upper division third-year or fourth-year undergraduate courses.
+For the preceding 3 years, the summer field geology course at the University of California, Riverside (UCR), hosted in Owens Valley, California, had a short 1d exercise in which students were expected to use web-hosted lidar data to map geomorphic features such as debris fans, rockfalls, and glacial moraines in Yosemite Valley.
+This exercise was followed by a long day of driving over the Sierra Nevada to Yosemite Valley, where students would participate in a multi-stop walk highlighting natural hazards, including floods, rockfalls, and rock avalanches.
+In post-course surveys students cited the Yosemite activity and visit as one of their favorite aspects of the course, and the students' assessment results (scores) indicate the mapping products produced were some of the highest quality in the course.
+Out of this background familiarity and the possibility to create a long-lived teaching resource (i.e., with potential for broad international interest and usable with a site visit once in-person field instruction resumed), we developed a four-part geology of Yosemite Valley educational activity (https://serc.carleton.edu/NAGTWorkshops/online_field/ activities/237092.html; last access: 11 October 2021), advertised through the main NAGT working group, and made this activity publicly available in May 2020 through the Science Education Resources Center (SERC) website hosted by Carleton College (Fig. 1).
+This paper is intended to provide an overview of the learning philosophies and technologies employed, with the hope that it promotes the creation of highquality virtual field trips (VFTs) appropriate for the general public and highlights how VFTs can lead to advancedlevel mapping and geologically reasoned decision-making exercises suitable for third-year or fourth-year undergraduate courses.